pologovaa/eclipse-wiki/Debugging-a-big-endian-Application-on-EM-Starter-Kit.md

-> Note: this page was written for EM Starter Kit 1.0.
+> Note: this page was written for ARC EM Starter Kit 1.0.
 It is mostly applicable
-> to later versions of EM SK, but there are some minor differences.
+> to later versions of ARC EM Starter Kit, but there are some minor differences.

 The EM Starter Kit comes with 4 pre-installed little endian configurations.
 User wishing to work with big endian configuration can use the procedure below